How We Started

 The premiere production was an abridged version of the full ballet.
 Each subsequent production has added in dances as the cast grows, while building on the sets and costumes to continually improve the production.

 2015 saw the premiere of "The Enchanted Forest", an original full length story ballet.
-The production incorporated traditional Irish dance along with ballet.
-Dancers from throughout the Twin Cities auditioned for the production.
+The production incorporated traditional Irish dance along with ballet, allowing local Irish dancers to join in on the fun!

-Pas de Deux attended its first dance competition in 2015, with 18 dancers.
-While most dancers compete with their technique class recital dance, they are also able to compete solos and duets, as well as participate in a class specifically created for the competition.
+Pas de Deux continues to attend one to two dance competitions per year with interested dancers.
+While most dancers who participate compete with their technique class recital dance, they are also able to compete solos, duets and trios.
 Dancers are encouraged to compete for their personal best and learn good sportsmanship skills.